manifoldco/promptui/README.md

 Promptui has two main input modes:

-- `.Prompt` provides a single line for user input.
+- `Prompt` provides a single line for user input.
 Prompt supports optional live validation, confirmation and masking the input.

-- `.Select` provides a list of options to choose from.
+- `Select` provides a list of options to choose from.
 Select supports pagination, search, detailed view and custom templates.

 For a full list of options check [GoDoc](https://godoc.org/github.com/manifoldco/promptui).